Hosted by Lisa Goodell

 Each episode deals with topics of interest to special educators, however, I’ve heard that general ed teachers have enjoyed it, too.
 You will get great ideas for what to teach/lesson planning, behavior issues, scheduling, room setup, and more.

 Scroll down to listen to an episode.
-Keep scrolling to link to the show notes for all episodes.
+Keep scrolling down for links to the Show Notes for all episodes.

 Disclaimer: The views expressed, and resources/links provided on this podcast are that of each guest and do not always represent the views of this podcast or the host.
 In addition, each listener is encouraged to research all strategies, lessons, curriculum, etc. before using them with students to be sure they are in line with their beliefs, their school district policies, etc.

 Tap the white/green arrow to play the most recent episode.
 To listen to a different episode, just click on a different title in the audio player or scroll down on the right for older episodes.
-To find all Show Notes, scroll down past the audio player until you see the chart which has all episodes listed by number.
+To find all Show Notes, scroll down to see the chart which has all episodes listed by number.

 Links to Show Notes for Each Episode